A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Semi-smooth Newton algorithm for penalized regression

 For a column vector $\beta= (\beta_{1},\beta_{2},...,\beta_{p})^T\in \mathbb{R}^{p}$, denote its $q$-norm by $\|\beta\|_q = (\sum_{i=1}^{p}|\beta_{i}|^q)^\frac{1}{q}$, $q\in [1,\infty)$, and denote its $\ell_0$- and $\ell_\infty$- norm by $\|\beta\|_0=|\{i:\beta_i\neq 0,1\leq i\leq p\}|$ and $\|\beta\|_{\infty}=\max_{1\leq i\leq p}|\beta_i|$, respectively. $X^\mathrm{T}$ is the transpose of the feature matrix $X \in \mathbb{R}^{n\times p}$, and $\|X\|$ denotes the operator norm of $X$ induced by the vector 2-norm.
 The matrix $X$ is assumed to be columnwise normalized, i.e., $\|X_i\|_2=1$ for $i=1,2,...,p$. $\textbf{1}$ or $ \textbf{0}$ denote a column vector or a matrix with elements all 1 or 0.
 Define $S =\{1,2,...,p\}$.
 For any $A\subseteq S $ with cardinality $|A|$, denote $\beta_{A}\in \mathbb{R}^{|A|}$( or $X_{A}\in \mathbb{R}^{|A|\times p})$ as the subvector (or submatrix) whose entries (or columns) are listed in $A$.
 And $X_{AB}$ denotes submatrix of $X$ whose rows and columns are listed in $A$ and $B$ respectively. $\textrm{supp}(\beta)$ denotes the support of $\beta$, and $\sign(z)$ denotes the entry-wise sign of a given vector $z$.

-Let $F:\mathbb{R}^{m}\rightarrow \mathbb{R}^{l}$ be a nonlinear map. \cite{Kummer:1988,QiSun:1993,ChenX2000,ItoK2008} generalized the classical Newton-Raphson algorithm to find a root of $F(z)=\textbf{0}$, when $F$ is not Fr\'{e}chet differentiable but only Newton differentiable in the following sense.
+Let $F:\mathbb{R}^{m}\rightarrow \mathbb{R}^{l}$ be a nonlinear map. \cite{Kummer:1988,QiSun:1993,ChenX2000,ItoK2008} generalized the classical Newton-Raphson algorithm to find a root of $F(z)=\textbf{0}$, where $F$ is not Fr\'{e}chet differentiable but only Newton differentiable in the following sense.

 \begin{definition} $F:\mathbb{R}^{m}\rightarrow \mathbb{R}^{l}$ is called Newton differentiable at $x\in \mathbb{R}^{m}$ if there exists an open neighborhood $N(x)$ and a family of mappings $D : N(x)\rightarrow \mathbb{R}^{l\times m}$ such that